 - Taste the sauce after 15 minutes of simmering before you add more salt and pepper.

 - You can add a pinch of red pepper flakes if you’d like to add a little kick.

 - Use a skillet instead of a sauce pan to allow the water to evaporate quickly.

-This marinara sauce tastes delicious served over pasta, in your favorite Italian dishes or used as a dipping sauce.
+This marinara sauce tastes delicious served over pasta, used in your favorite Italian dishes like this easy baked ziti, easy lasagna recipe or try it as a dipping sauce.
 Below are a few of our favorite dishes to serve it with:

 - Cooked pasta

 - Cheesy garlic bread

 Storing + Freezing

 If you leftover sauce, let it cool completely then pour in an airtight container and store in the fridge for about 3-5 days.
 To freeze, add to a freezer bag and seal the air out.
 Then store in the freezer for up to 3 months.
 Let sit in the fridge overnight to thaw, then reheat on the stove when ready to enjoy.